Robert Leuci: After the NYPD

 Leuci's desire to write grew after Daley's book was published, and thanks to an afternoon walk with novelist Robert Stone, a new career path began.
 Leuci wrote seven successful books, while continuing to lecture at police academies and federal law enforcement agencies throughout the United States.
 Leuci's books have sold in the US, France, Spain, England, Germany, and Croatia.
 He also participated at several writers' conferences in Europe.
 In 1999 he received the South County Center for the Arts Literary Prize.
-He was an Adjunct Professor of English and Political Science at the University of Rhode Island.
+He was an adjunct professor of English and Political Science at the University of Rhode Island.

 In 2020, a documentary about his life and his involvement in the SIU Corruption Investigation called Blue Code of Silence was released.
 It won several awards.

 Personal life

 Leuci was married to Regina, a woman of Italian descent.
 They had two children, Anthony and Santina.
 They divorced in 1990.
+Leuci's daughter Santina is one of the producers of the 2024 documentary Manhunt: Luigi Mangione and the CEO Murder - A Special Edition of 20/20.

 Leuci married Kathy Packard in 2003, after he had moved to Rhode Island to pursue his writing and teaching career.
 They lived in the Narragansett Bay region.

 Leuci died on October 12, 2015, at the age of 75 after complications from surgery.